-Washington University in St. Louis is proud to announce that it has been re-certified as a “Tree Campus USA” in 2017 for its commitment to encouraging students and university personnel to care for our planet’s tree resources.
+Washington University in St. Louis is proud to announce that it has recently been re-certified as a “Tree Campus USA” for its commitment to encouraging students and university personnel to care for our planet’s tree resources.
 Tree Campus USA is an initiative through the Arbor Day Foundation that has recognized 333 other universities for their dedication to their campus environment.
 To be recognized, college campuses must meet five standards: creating a Tree Campus Advisory Committee, creating a Campus Tree Care Plan, creating a campus tree Funding Program, holding an Arbor Day observance, and completing a Service Learning Project.
 Recognized Tree Campus USA since 2010, the Danforth campus is meeting these criteria and beyond.

 Kent Theiling, Grounds Manager and Horticulturist for Danforth Campus, recognizes the importance of a healthy tree ecosystem.
 With his Grounds Services team, Kent is doing an incredible job managing the campus forest, which offers a variety of ecosystem services that we benefit from every day.
 Trees help shade campus walkways, sequester carbon from the air, reduce the urban heat island effect, provide habitat for native species and food for pollinators, increase building performance, and create more comfortable outdoor spaces for us to enjoy.
 The following profile highlights some of the initiatives that helped Washington University earn recognition from Tree Campus USA.